-ALERUS FINANCIAL CORPORATION AND HMN FINANCIAL, INC. RECEIVE STOCKHOLDER AND REGULATORY APPROVAL TO PROCEED WITH MERGER
+Alerus Financial Corporation And HMN Financial, Inc. Receive Stockholder And Regulatory Approval To Proceed With Merger

-(MENAFN- GlobeNewsWire - Nasdaq) GRAND FORKS, N.D. and ROCHESTER, Minn., Sept.
-26, 2024 (GLOBE NEWSWIRE) -- Alerus financial Corporation (Nasdaq: ALRS) and its wholly owned subsidiary, Alerus Financial, National Association, (together,“Alerus”) announced today they have received all regulatory approvals necessary to complete the previously announced Acquisition of HMN Financial, Inc. (Nasdaq: HMNF) and its wholly owned subsidiary, Home federal Savings bank (together,“Home Federal”).
+GRAND FORKS, N.D. & ROCHESTER, Minn.–(BUSINESS WIRE)–Alerus financial Corporation (Nasdaq: ALRS) and its wholly owned subsidiary, Alerus Financial, National Association, (together,“Alerus”) announced today they have received all regulatory approvals necessary to complete the previously announced Acquisition of HMN Financial, Inc. (Nasdaq: HMNF) and its wholly owned subsidiary, Home federal Savings bank (together,“Home Federal”).
 The merger was unanimously approved by the board of directors of each company.
 Stockholders of each company approved the all-stock transaction during special meetings held September 12, 2024.
 Alerus and Home Federal anticipate the acquisition will close early in the fourth quarter of 2024, subject to customary closing conditions.

 “This is an exciting time for both Alerus and Home Federal as we merge our teams and prepare to provide an enhanced financial services experience for our combined clients,” said Katie Lorenson, President and CEO at Alerus.“As an experienced acquirer, we are committed to providing a seamless transition for Home Federal's employees and clients and we look forward to helping them achieve their long-term financial goals.”